Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 system, SystemXBar class object will be retrieved first.
 Also, as it is SimObject, when slave attribute is accessed, it will invoke another __getattr__ function.
-Because slave attribute is declared as Port in BaseXBar class which is the base python class of SystemXBar, it should have been filtered out as '_ports' when the SystemXBar is defined, thanks to metaclass.
+Because slave attribute is declared as Port in BaseXBar class which is the base Python class of SystemXBar, it should have been filtered out as '_ports' when the SystemXBar is defined, thanks to metaclass.
 When the attribute is related with Port, then it will invoke '_get_port_ref' to return reference of that port